Mentoring | David Chicoine

 Mathilde (BA in Anthropology, Tulane U, 2018) is a MA student in anthropology interested in bioarchaeology.
 She has field experience in Europe and Peru, and joined our graduate program in August 2021.
 In 2022, Mathilde participated in the second season of excavations at Cerro San Isidro.

-Corey (BS in Anthropology, U of Wisconsin-Milwaukee, 2016, MS in Cartography & GIS, U of Wisconsin-Madison, 2021) is an anthropology PhD student and mapping scientist with interest in Andean archaeology.
+Corey (BS in Anthropology, U of Wisconsin-Milwaukee, 2016, MS in Cartography & GIS, U of Wisconsin-Madison, 2021) is an anthropology PhD candidate with interest in Andean archaeology.
 He joined our doctoral program as a Huel D. Perkins Fellow in August 2021 and in 2022 took part in the second field season at Cerro San Isidro.

-Corey is currently completing his coursework, preparing for his general exams, and elaborating a dissertaton project on human-camelid relations in the ancient Andes.
+Corey completed his general exams in November 2024 and he is currently working on a dissertaton project exploring human-camelid relations in the ancient Andes.

 Amy is currently in the fifth year of her doctoral program at LSU researching bone histology at the archaeological site of Tipu in Belize.
 In March 2022, she presented results of her research at the 49th Annual North American Meeting of the Paleopathology Association in Denver, for which she currently serves as Junior Co-Chair of the Paleopathology Association Student Group.